-Ask Asiedu’s parents about their middle daughter and they say she has always had an inquisitive, questioning nature and been an organizer who brings people together.
+Ask Asiedu’s parents about their middle daughter and they say she has always had an inquisitive, questioning nature and has been an organizer who brings people together.
 She worked on the yearbook in her elementary school, got elected to her high school student council and was valedictorian of her graduating class.
-Asiedu, now 31, doesn’t remember having conversations about race with her parents, but they told her from the time she was young, “Because you’re Black, you will have to work harder; be careful what you say and who you say it to.”
+Asiedu, now 31, doesn’t remember having conversations about race with her parents, but they told her from when she was young, “Because you’re black, you will have to work harder; be careful what you say and who you say it to.”

 They encouraged her to go into medicine, but Asiedu soon found a passion for environmental science.
 So after an undergrad degree in chemistry at Western University, she headed to the U of A’s Department of Laboratory Medicine and Pathology to study analytical environmental toxicology, focusing on chemicals in oilsands tailings ponds.
 She is continuing that work now as a post-doctoral research fellow at Environment and Climate Change Canada.